Getty Images/iStockphoto

 3. Design

-The design phase starts to get into the details, subject to the limitations identified in the prior phases, such as budget.
-The design team should create a detailed design that meets the requirements using the selected vendors.
+The design phase gets into the details -- subject to the limitations identified in the prior phases -- such as budget.
+The design team creates a detailed network design that meets the requirements using the selected vendors.
+Thorough documentation is vital in this phase.

-This is when it may be necessary to build prototypes and conduct proofs of concept to minimize the risk of using any new technology.
-This is also the point at which new processes may need to be defined, such as when to adopt automation.
+It might be necessary to build prototypes and conduct proofs of concept.
+This minimizes the risk of using any new technology.
+This phase is also the point at which new processes might need to be defined, such as when to adopt automation.

 4. Implement

 In this stage, the implementation team transitions from the previous cycle into the new deployment.
-Organizations have started to adopt the philosophy that the design group does the implementation and only turns it over to the operations team once the design has been fully validated, automated and can be managed.
+Organizations have adopted the philosophy that the design group implements the changes.
+Once the design has been fully validated and automated and can be managed, they hand it over to the operations team.

 5. Operate